 Fountain Hill is a tiny town located in the state of Arkansas.
 With a population of 106 people and just one neighborhood, Fountain Hill is the 330th largest community in Arkansas.

-Fountain Hill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Fountain Hill is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fountain Hill is a town of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Fountain Hill who work in personal care services (16.67%), sales jobs (10.42%), and healthcare (10.42%).

-A relatively large number of people in Fountain Hill telecommute to their jobs.
-Overall, about 27.08% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.08% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Fountain Hill’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.